aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 - Confirmed the issue with the user.
 - Asked for permission to start a remote support session.
 - Connected through TeamViewer.
-- Checked Task Manager for stuck application processes.
+- Checked whether the browser was already running in Task Manager.
-- Closed the stuck process.
+- Closed the stuck browser process if needed.
-- Restarted the application.
+- Restarted the browser.
+- Tested basic network connectivity.
+- Tried opening the browser-based application again.
+- Tested another website to compare whether the issue affected only one application or general web access.
-- Verified that the application opened successfully.
+- Verified that the browser-based application opened successfully.

 Resolution:
-Application was restarted successfully after closing the stuck background process.
+Browser was restarted successfully after closing the stuck background process.
+Basic connectivity was checked, and the browser-based application opened successfully again.

 Status:
 Resolved